 Since 2016, banks must submit their contributions to the Deposit Guarantee Fund (DGF) every quarter.
 By 2024 the fund must comprise 0.8% of the deposits guaranteed under the Dutch Deposit Guarantee.
 You can find a list of current regulations and publications below.

-Ex ante contributions: risk methodology review (March 2017)
+Ex ante fund: contributions and risk methodology

 Extraordinary contributions (ex post)